By an eHow Contributor.

 - Discuss the potential impact of your results.
 Readers will want to know the benefits and possible drawbacks of your research.

 Tips & Warnings

 - Be sure to thoroughly understand the structure and functions of each part of your research paper proposal.

 - Be confident in your potential results.
 This will improve the credibility of your paper and make readers more apt to identify with your research and approve your proposal.

 - Have a third-party review and edit your proposal.

 How to Make an Introduction

-Grab the reader’s attention with a fact, question, quote, analogy or short, interesting narrative supporting the thesis.
+Grab the reader’s attention with a fact, question, quote, analogy, or short, interesting narrative supporting the thesis.
 This should set the tone for your paper while triggering the reader’s interest in the subject.
-Spend time and effort on this part of the introduction, because it may be the key in convincing the reader to read further.
+Spend time and effort on this part of the introduction, because it may be the key to convincing the reader to read further.